juji-io/datalevin/doc/query.md

 A sample of base entity IDs are collected first, then merge scans are performed to obtain base selectivity ratios.
 Finally, the selectivity of all possible two way joins are obtained by counting the number of linked entity ids based on these samples.
+The estimated selectivity is then calculated using empirical-Bayes shrinkage with a prior [5].
 Later joins use these selectivity ratios to estimate result sizes.
-We have found sampling more than 2-way joins (e.g. [7]) to be less effective, so we sample base and 2-way join selectivity only.
+We have found our method is more effective than sampling more than 2-way joins (e.g. [8]).

 ### Recency based link choice (new)